exosite/ElectricImp_Exosite_Integration/README.md

 - [ ] Release to ElectricImp

 ## What this does
-Provides an API wrapper to create/provision a device in Murano \
+Provides an API wrapper to create/provision a device\
-Provides an API wrapper for the data_in signal to Murano
+Provides an API wrapper for the data_in signal
 - [x] Provision (via token auth)
 - [x] Write Data
-- [x] Acknowledge config_io write from Murano
+- [x] Acknowledge config_io write

 ## What this does not do (yet)
-Handle 'data_out' from Murano
+Handle 'data_out'
 - [ ] Timestamp
 - [ ] Read Data
 - [ ] Reprovision